-For the purpose of this report, the space requirements outlined in Table 1.1 include the potential to accommodate Engineering and administration space needs currently located at 60 Snyder's Road.
+For the purpose of this report, the space requirements outlined in Table 1.1 include the potential to accommodate the Engineering space needs currently located at 2719 Sandhills Road.
 The impact of these needs is represented largely within the Administrations and Employee Amenities portion of the Table.
 However, with consideration to the on-going employee planning for the Corporation of the Township of Wilmot, as a whole, this may not be the final outcome for the Engineering staff who may, instead, be accommodated at the Administration complex on Snyder's Road.

-A Preferred Conceptual Site Plan, for a new Public Works Operations Centre, was developed utilizing additional land deemed necessary in order to meet the future (2052) space needs for the Infrastructure Services Department.
+A Preferred Conceptual Site Plan, for a new Public Works Operations Centre, was developed utilizing additional land deemed necessary in order to meet the future (2052) space needs for the Public Works and Engineering Department.

-The conceptual site plan utilized adjacent land to the north and east of the current site (which measures $33,589 \text{ m}^2$ (8.3 acres)).
-In total, an additional 72,439 m2 (17.9 acres) of land were required and utilized in the conceptual site plan.
-This brought the size of the proposed site (to satisfy a 30-year time horizon) to 106,028 m2 (26.2 acres).
+The conceptual site plan utilized additional land to the north and east of the current site (which measures $33,589 \text{ m}^2$ (8.3 acres)).
+In total, an additional $72,439 \text{ m}^2$ (17.9 acres) of land were required and utilized in the conceptual site plan.
+This brought the size of the proposed site (to satisfy a 30-year time horizon) to $106,028 \text{ m}^2$ (26.2 acres).

-However, given that the life expectancy of the new buildings will be approximately 60 years, we, therefore, recommend that the Township retain at least 140,000 m2 (34 acres) of land to satisfy a 60-year time horizon.
+However, given that the life expectancy of the new buildings will be approximately 60 years, we, therefore, recommend that the Township purchase at least 101,171 m2 (25 acres) of adjacent, useable land to satisfy a 60-year time horizon.

-A Conceptual Site Plan is shown in Appendix B (along with a Site Plan showing how the site could be developed in two phases).
+The Conceptual Site Plan is shown in Appendix B (along with a Site Plan showing how the site could be developed in two phases).